Condover

 Condover is a village and civil parish in Shropshire, England.
 It is about 5 mi south of the county town of Shrewsbury, and just east of the A49.
 The Cound Brook flows through the village on its way from the Stretton Hills to a confluence with the River Severn.
 Condover is near to the villages of Dorrington, Bayston Hill and Berrington.
 The population of the Condover parish was estimated as 1,972 for 2008, of which an estimated 659 live in the village of Condover itself.
 The actual population measured at the 2011 census had fallen to 1,957.

 Condover contains a higher than normal proportion of listed buildings and over half of the village has been classified as a conservation area since 1976.
-The more than forty listed structures in Condover range from six separate early cruck-framed buildings and many black-and-white timbered cottages to the present-day vicarage and several funerary monuments in the churchyard.
+The more than forty listed structures in Condover range from six separate early cruck-framed buildings and many black-and-white timbered cottages to the 19th-century Old Vicarage and several funerary monuments in the churchyard.
 Of the early half-timbered houses, the most impressive are Church House, the Old School House and the Small House that is now known as Condover Court.

 The parish contains two industrial estates, two sand and gravel quarries and a projected borough recycling plant is currently planned and under discussion.